redon2/strapi-plugin-user-2fa/README.md

   _NOTE:_

-  Currently Strapi's plugin has the `Email Template` view hardcoded to their default two templates.
+  Strapi's default `Email Template` view is hardcoded to only show two default templates.
-  Our plugins provides a new view that allows editing to the existing and the newly created templates for this plugin.
+  This plugin introduces a new view that allows you to edit both existing templates and newly created ones.

   ![strapi mfa disabled](./docs/pluginSettings.png)

 - As the plugin provides some User APIs, the admin can modify the permissions:

-  By default the `Authenticated` role has access to view their won MFA registrations.
-If Admin wants to allow this role to modify their own registrations the `updateMyMFA` action needs to be enabled.
+  During plugin initialization the `Authenticated` role will get access to read their own MFA registrations.
+  Admin is able to allow roles to modify their own registrations the `updateMyMFA` action needs to be enabled.

   ![strapi mfa disabled](./docs/pluginRoleSettings.png)